MicrosoftDocs/biztalk-docs/biztalk/core/error-batch-message-cannot-be-serialized-as-there-is-no-party-associated.md

 ---
 description: "Learn more about: Batch message cannot be serialized as there is no party associated with send port"
-title: "Batch message cannot be serialized as there is no party associated with send port | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: ""
+title: "Batch message cannot be serialized as there is no party associated with send port" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: d697ff9c-a6d1-4a3c-9ec3-4cd496f7eec2
-caps.latest.revision: 8
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # Batch message cannot be serialized as there is no party associated with send port
 ## Details